finos/rune-dsl/documentation/documentation.rst

     post-condition: <"The number recorded in the observation must match the number fetched from the source.">
        observation -> observation = EquitySpot(equity, observation -> date, observation -> time)

-.. note:: The function syntax intentionally mimics the type syntax regarding the use of attributes (inputs and output), conditions and descriptions, to provide consistency in the expression of model definitions.
+.. note:: The function syntax intentionally mimics the type syntax in the Rosetta DSL regarding the use of descriptions, attributes (inputs and output) and conditions, to provide consistency in the expression of model definitions.

 Output Construction
 """""""""""""""""""